cudmore/lindensutter/readme.md

 Need to save to disk other than system disk c:\.
 Should be a solid-state-drive and run at >= 300Mb/second.

+#### Do not save negative values ni ScanImage Tiff files

+ - Users must turn off 'auto read' checkbox and set the offset to 8192.
+ - In my Fiji scripts that convert ScanImage Tiff to a Tiff I will use in my analysis, there will never be negative values thus no special action is needed.

 ## Progress and plan